dscho/xkcd/content/comics/2012-7-9-united-shapes.md

   That eggplant is in something of a flaccid state.
 img: https://imgs.xkcd.com/comics/united_shapes.png
 ---
-{{incomplete transcript|This transcript isn't detailed enough for our standards.
-Weirdly enough, the third column of the table above is more descriptive, so you could start by transferring the descriptions from the table over to this section.
-The information from the table has been transferred to the transcript so it may be good enough as is?}}

 The **United Shapes**

 A map of things states are shaped like